nearprotocol/stakewars/README.md

 ## UPDATE Nov 12th

 * Just update the issue templates.
-We are now measuring severity internally since the templates were jsut confusing.
+We are now measuring severity internally since the templates were just confusing.
 * The simplified submission process is: just follow the template, and we will add label.
 * If we add the `help wanted` tag, you can fix it and receive tokens as part of the competition as well.

+## UPDATE Nov 20th

+* sudo is no longer needed if you're on Mac, or if you're on linux and can run docker without sudo.

 ## How to get started